 The system of MIRI® Humidity has 12 completely separate PID temperature controllers to ensure maximum performance.
 They control and regulate the temperature in culture chambers and lids.
-Compartments do not affect each other's temperatures in any way.
-The top and the bottom of each compartment are separated with a PET layer so that the lid temperature would not affect the bottom.
+PET insulation insures the individual chamber's temperature regulation from affecting the temperature of neighboring chambers.
 For validation purposes, each compartment has a PT-1000 sensor built-in.
 The circuitry is separated from the unit's electronics, so it remains a genuinely separate validation system.